 Master's students learn about supporting students with high incidence disabilities through courses that teach:

 - and positive behavioral supports.

-We prepare professionals for careers in diverse educational settings such as schools, juvenile justice facilities, residential treatment centers, and private practice.
+Master’s students are prepared for careers in diverse educational settings.
+Training provides students with additional expertise for their roles as special education teachers or consultants working in schools, juvenile justice facilities, residential treatment centers, and private practice positions.